 The wireless question is important because these devices are much easier to hack into than their wired counterparts.
 Think about it: in the case of wireless devices, the only thing that's protecting your network on that router is a simple password.
-And if somebody has access to that printer and knows what they're doing, it’s possible they could gain access to your network in minutes.
+If somebody has access to that printer and knows what they're doing, it’s possible they could gain access to your network in minutes.

 Another mistake we see quite often is that organizations follow industry compliance guidelines like HIPAA or GDPR to the “T”.
 Whereas this might seem like a good thing, this also lets the bad guys know exactly where your security stands.
 Being compliant simply isn’t good enough.

-Software is Your Friend
+Print Security Software is Your Friend